 To be carried out successfully, an honors option for a course requires careful planning early in the semester, close collaboration between student and instructor, and a serious commitment by both parties to see the project through.

 Please consult with your instructor before filling out and submitting this form as much of the information must come from him or her.
 This form must be submitted by the end of the third week of the semester.
 A copy of your submission will be emailed to you for your records.

 Note: You must formally enroll in the regular course.
 Completion of this form alone does not register you for the course.

 The following are guidelines to assist you in the development of a productive honors option.
-If you wish to discuss any aspect of the honors option, please email the campus Honors Coordinators.
+If you wish to discuss any aspect of the honors option, please email the campus Honors Program coordinators.

 - In an honors option, the honors course project should not be an add-on to all the routine assignments.
 The project should also fit within the content and intent of the course syllabus.

 - The honors option course should go more deeply into methodology, structure, and theory; attack more sophisticated questions; and satisfy more rigorous standards than is generally expected.

 - Simply increasing the volume of work required does not constitute an honors option.
 The character and quality of the work should be augmented, but the time required for the honors project should remain commensurate with the number of credits for a comparable honors course.